 Overview

 Alfred Linux is a complete operating system built from the ground up with AI as the primary user interface.
-Based on Debian Trixie (13), it ships the full Linux desktop experience plus sixteen integrated AI-native build hooks — including three dedicated security hooks delivering 32 hardening modules — that no other distribution includes.
+Based on Debian Trixie (13), the current v7.77 Kingdom GA target ships 42 build hooks on the live-build host (three dedicated security hooks plus the 6-module Omahon Seal, for 38 security modules total) — a stack no other distribution ships as one integrated image.
+For context: v7.77 GA (April 2026) shipped 17 hooks; everything below in Build History records growth by milestone, not today’s headline count.

 Alfred Linux is not a Linux distribution with a chatbot bolted on.
 The AI is integrated at the operating system level — from voice-driven shell interaction to the development environment to the browser.
 Every component was chosen and configured to serve the mission: your voice is the command line.